docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_rest.rst

 These restrictions may be lifted in future versions of the docutils.

-reST also allows for custom \`\`interpreted text roles'', which signify that the enclosed text should be interpreted in a specific way.
+reST also allows for custom "interpreted text roles"', which signify that the enclosed text should be interpreted in a specific way.
 Sphinx uses this to provide semantic markup and cross-referencing of identifiers, as described in the appropriate section.
 The general syntax is ``:rolename:`content```.